sunmer/Typescript-VueJS-and-AWS-template/README.md

 Running inside a multi container Docker environment, there's basically four parts to the application.

 ## Application architecture
- * Server - folder /server
+ * Server
- * * The API of the application which is served via Express
+ * * The API of the application which is served via Express.
+Lives in folder /server.
- * Web - folder /web
+ * Web
- * * The front-end of the application which is served via the simple http-server
+ * * The front-end of the application which is served via the http-server.
+Lives in folder /web.
- * Nginx - folder /proxy
+ * Nginx
- * * Serves as a reverse proxy to route requests to either the api located under /server, or the front-end located under /
+ * * Serves as a reverse proxy to route requests to either the api located under /server, or the front-end located under /.
+Lives in folder proxy.

 ## Install server